 It was the same thing each year.
 Our piles mainly consisted of squishy presents that were all the same size and uniformly wrapped.
 My brothers’ were slightly different from those my sisters and I would get, but the holiday paper covered the same, basic item inside.
-One of us would unwrap a pair of socks and sure enough, the rest of us would get a similar if not the same pair.
-I never lost hope that maybe, just maybe my mom actually got me that new pair of flared Levis, but alas, it was the same set of underwear my sisters just opened, only in a different color.
+One of us would unwrap a pair of socks and sure enough, the rest of us would get a similar if not the same one.
+I never lost hope that maybe, just maybe my mom actually got me that new pair of flared jeans, but alas, it was the same set of underwear my sisters had opened, only in a different color.

 For my poor mom, these gifts became a running joke with us.
 My oldest brother would start to raz her about the white t-shirt he just unwrapped and as soon as my dad or other brother opened theirs, we’d fake our surprise and burst out laughing.